What Began As A Dream...

 Geneva Experiment Station

-The shift towards French hybrids grapes was well underway by 1952.
+The shift towards French hybrid grapes was well underway by 1952.
 When Konstantin questioned the scientists about why vinifera was not being grown, he was informed of the well-established belief that they could not be grown because of the cold climate.
 When he insisted that they could be grown, his view was discounted as uninformed.
 His colleagues suggested that he refrain from pursuing this risky proposition, which ran counter to the views of the authorities.
-However for Konstantin, the vinifera proposal was not at all risky as he had been successful in growing thousands of acres of vinifera in a very cold, nearly subarctic climate on a commercial scale in Russia.
+However, for Konstantin, the vinifera proposal was not at all risky as he had been successful in growing thousands of acres of vinifera in a very cold, nearly subarctic climate on a commercial scale in Russia.

 1952